What is a test plan?

 The common risks you need to document and prepare for in your test plan is lacking skills of team members, misalignment of the responsibilities, poor communication during the testing, insufficiency of budget or resources for the testing etc.

 By doing pre-mortem analysis, we are brainstorming on what could go wrong, so we can act on them and make sure there is little likelihood of them occurring.
 Those actions are usually called risk mitigations.

 These should also be considered when scheduling activities, and the overall timeline should be adjusted according to the likelihood of these events happening.

 This article gives a good overview of how to assess risks for software projects, when it comes to testing, and approach their mitigation.

-This step is pretty straight forward: outline who is responsible for what parts of the process, what roles everyone has in the team.
-We recommend putting these aspects in, as it helps structure the project testing plan, as well as keeping the communication clear with external members (clients, project managers, etc.).
+This step is pretty straight forward: outline who is responsible for what parts of the process, what roles everyone has in the team, when start to test.
+To assign the right testers you need to consider the skill-sets and qualifications of testers, We recommend putting these aspects in, as it helps structure the project testing plan, as well as keeping the communication clear with external members (clients, project managers, etc.).

 This can be extremely helpful in several cases:

 - Re-using the test plan document in the following projects

 - Cross-sharing the test plan with other teams, who might be working on similar projects

 - Communicating needs in purchasing tools, setting up the environment with project managers or administrators